 - 4. Save the file in your Hello folder, giving the file the name hello.rb.
 The .rb at the end is a convention for naming files that contain Ruby programs.
-TextEdit will ask if you are sure you want to use .rb, but tell it yes, that's what you want.
-If you are using TextEdit your window should look something like the one in Figure 9.1 when you go to save the file. - 5.
+An important detail: when you save the file, at the bottom of the dialog box that asks you what name to give the file, make sure you click the option that says "Save as Type" and select "All Files" (see Figure 9.1).
+If you don't, NotePad will attach ".txt" to the end of the file name. - 5.
 Start your terminal emulator and enter a cd command that navigates to the Hello folder. - 6.
 Type this command in the terminal emulator window: